isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Books And Knowledge.md

 _____

-The Songs We Sang is a 2015 Singaporean documentary directed by Eva Tang.
-It is about Xinyao, Singaporean folk music that was popular in the 1980s. premiered at the Singapore International Film Festival on November 29, 2015
+The Songs We Sang is a 2015 documentary about the Xinyao movement.
+Directed by Eva Tang, it premiered at the Singapore International Film Festival on November 29, 2015

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JsZPwyLfzvk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>